 The Human Resources Environment at UIC

 Many independently managed administrative units exist within the Campus environment.
-UIC Human Resources partners with these administrative units, colleges, and the University of Illinois Hospital & Health Sciences System (UIHHSS) to coordinate Human Resources services, programs and policies.
+UIC Human Resources partners with these administrative units, colleges, and the University of Illinois Hospital & Clinics to coordinate Human Resources services, programs and policies.

-Located on the west side of Campus, UIC HR is housed in two buildings approximately half-a-mile apart: the Human Resources Building (HRB), which is one of the oldest buildings on Campus, and The West Side Research Office Building (WROB).
+Located on the west side of Campus, UIC HR is housed in the Human Resources Building (HRB), which is one of the oldest buildings on Campus.

 Human Resources activities are divided into numerous specialties.
 Units within UIC HR are responsible for areas as varied as hiring, compliance with state and federal laws, employee skills development, and compensation structures.
 The units within UIC Human Resources are described below.